Gazalrafi/assignment_beyondChats/README.md

 ### `npm start`

+# Development mode

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [https://project-102b6.web.app](https://project-102b6.web.app) to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.